 Here are a few ways to remedy that.

 - Personalise – Include the subscriber’s first name in your subject line.
 It’s a simple but proven personalisation tactic.
 In fact, a report suggests that it can help you generate six times higher transaction rates.

 - Content – Encourage subscribers to open your emails by hooking them with your subject line.
 Use incentivizing language like per cent off selected, exclusive offer, or last chance.

 - Test – Test two different offer variations.
-See whether your subscribers prefer discounts over complementary items.
+See whether your subscribers prefer discounts over complimentary items.

 Click-through rate (CTR) is the metric that measures the number of subscribers who click on a link within your email.

 It’s calculated using the total number of emails you sent.
 To increase your CTR, keep these tips in mind.

 - Segment – Be more specific with your segmentation by leveraging behaviour-based data such as what type of emails subscribers open or which calls-to-action (CTAs) they clicked.

 - CTAs – Write clear CTA copy so that subscribers know exactly what they’ll get when they click.
 You should also design your CTAs in such a way that they stand out from the rest of the elements in your email.